olibu/agenda/README.md

 Free Sound Effects Site.

-Licence: License: Attribution 4.0 International (CC BY 4.0).
+License: Attribution 4.0 International (CC BY 4.0).
 You are allowed to use sound effects free of charge and royalty free in your multimedia projects for commercial or non-commercial purposes.

 http://www.freesoundslibrary.com